microsoft/sql-server-language-extensions/language-extensions/python/README.md

 		This zip can be used in CREATE EXTERNAL LANGUAGE, as detailed in the tutorial in the Usage section below.

 ## Usage
-After creating the Python extension zip, use CREATE EXTERNAL LANGUAGE to create the language on the SQL Server.
+After downloading or building the Python extension zip, use CREATE EXTERNAL LANGUAGE to create the language on the SQL Server.

-This [tutorial]() **LINK TO PYTHON DOCS** will walk you through an end to end sample using the Python language extension.
+This [tutorial](https://docs.microsoft.com/en-us/sql/machine-learning/install/custom-runtime-py?view=sql-server-ver15) will walk you through an end to end sample using the Python language extension.